 Also striking is the ubiquity of chestnut oak trees (Quercus montana).
 Central North Carolina is the southern extremity of the range of chestnut oaks, and I rarely see them anywhere else on any of my hikes.
 But they’re positively profligate at Occoneechee Mountain.

-Also profligate at Occoneechee Mountain is the Maryland meadow beauty (Rhexia mariana).
+Also profligate at Occoneechee Mountain is the pale meadow beauty (Rhexia mariana).
 It thrives in well-drained soil along ditches and embankments at elevation, so it’s not hard to see why Occoneechee Mountain is rife with them.
 The distinct pink corolla with drooping stamen and tufted fringe is hard to miss.

 I took a detour from the Mountain Loop Trail before the end to go to the Overlook.
 It’s the most iconic location at Occeeneechee Mountain and also the most photographed.
 It’s easy to see why.
 Even after visiting it on a monthly basis for the past three three years, I have yet to get tired of it.